storepeter/DualFirmware_Marlin_Klipper/README.md

 ```

-you can check new bootloader by downloading primary.elf and secondary.elf
+Check new bootloader by downloading primary.elf and secondary.elf

 	$ make flash